DFE-Digital/social-work-induction-programme-digital-service/README.md

 - `ddev start`

-Use Composer to create a new Moodle installation:
+Use Composer to create the new Moodle installation:

 - `ddev composer create moodle/moodle`